-(Note: I also describe this machine in a YouTube video (now in HD!))
+(Note: Click on the image for a larger view.
+I also describe this machine in a YouTube video (now in HD!))

 In the mid-1970s engineering whiz-kid Steve Wozniack designed a computer that he, personally, would love to own.
 With friend Steve Jobs he eventually built a few naked-board units based on this design in a garage.
 The Apple I was born!
 These proved so successful that they started production of an improved model in a stylish molded plastic case.
 The newly-clothed machine was given the logical name of Apple II.